 The rationale of Dennison-that the Nation could not impose duties on state officers since that might impede States in their legitimate activities-is obviously identical to that which animated the decision in Collector v.
 Day.
 See p.
 16, supra.
 And, as Blair indicated, municipalities as instrumentalities through which States executed their policies could be equally disabled from carrying out State policies if they were also obligated to carry out federally imposed duties.
-Although no one cited Dennison by name, the principle for which it stands was well known to Members of Congress, many of as "Be it enacted . . .
-That whenever the executive authority of any state in the Union . . . shall demand any person as a fugitive from justice . . . and shall moreover produce a copy of an indictment found . . . charging the person so demanded, with having committed treason, felony or other crime, certified as authentic by the governor or chief magistrate of the state . . . from whence the person so charged fled, it shall be the duty of the executive authority of the state or territory to which such person shall have fled, to cause him or her to be arrested and secured . . . and to cause the fugitive to be delivered to such agent [of the demanding state] when he shall appear . . . " 1 Stat.
+Although no one cited Dennison by name, the principle for which it stands was well known to Members of Congress, 36 many of and shall moreover produce a copy of an indictment found . . . charging the person so demanded, with having committed treason, felony or other crime, certified as authentic by the governor or chief magistrate of the state . . . from whence the person so charged fled, it shall be the duty of the executive authority of the state or territory to which such person shall have fled, to cause him or her to be arrested and secured . . . and to cause the fugitive to be delivered to such agent [of the demanding state] when he shall appear . . ."
+1 Stat.
 302.

-26 "The Supreme Court of the United States has decided repeatedly that Congress can impose no duty on a State officer."
+36 "The Supreme Court of the United States has decided repeatedly that Congress can impose no duty on a State officer."
 Globe, at 799 (Rep. Farnsworth).
 See also id., at 788-789 (Rep. Kerr).

 whom discussed Day 37 as well as a series of state supreme court cases 38 in the mid-1860's which had invalidated a federal tax on the process of state courts on the ground that the tax threatened the independence of a vital state function.
-29 Thus. there was ample support for Blair's view that the Sherman amendment, by putting municipalities to the Hobson's choice of keeping the peace or paying civil damages, attempted to impose obligations on municipalities by indirection that could not be imposed directly, thereby threatening to "destroy the government of the States."
+39 Thus, there was ample support for Blair's view that the Sherman amendment, by putting municipalities to the Hobson's choice of keeping the peace or paying civil damages, attempted to impose obligations on municipalities by indirection that could not be imposed directly, thereby threatening to "destroy the government of the States."
 Globe, at 795.